A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Origin: England ; 14th Century, late ; or 15th Century, early

 Fragment of same codex survives, also as a pastedown ; see Merton College MS 23.b.6 and Davies (1969) pp.51-2.
 Text in the Merton Fragment is from Part 2 of the Chronicle (Recto: ll.3779-3810.
 Verso: ll.3737-3768).
-Host codex bound in Oxford.
+The original complete form of this text can be associated with 'P' Text of the Chronicle contained in Inner Temple Petyt MS 511, Vol. 7 (See Sullens 1996)

-MS Rawl D. 913 fol.
-5
+MS Rawl D. 913 fol.5

 Contents